Mmodarre/AzureDataFactoryHOL/README.md

 Hint: The above expression concatenates the two parameters with a ‘.’ in between to make a full file name.

-Hint2: Also we could write the same expression as:
+Hint2: Also, we could write the same expression as:
 @concat(dataset().filename,’.’,dataset().filetype)

 ![](.//media/image46.png)